ckromero/cvrtain/GestureManager.md

 The Gesture Manager maintains a list of all Gestures that the player can perform and updates them with information about the current state of the Vive hands and headset.

-The basic job of the Gesture Manager is to, each frame, pass information to each Gesture.
-The information is collected from the **HandsTracker** and **HeadTracker**.
+Each frame, passes the **HandsTracker** and **HeadTracker** to each Gesture in the Gestures array.

-If any Gesture completes during the frame, it then exposes that information in a **CompletedGestureStruct** (which contains the name of the gesture and the time it was completed) via the **LastGesture** property.
+If a Gesture registers that it has completed during this frame.
+The GestureManager exposes that information in a **CompletedGestureStruct** (which contains the name of the gesture and the time it was completed) via the **LastGesture** property.

 The GestureManager also handles checking for the Weird Dance gesture.
 It tracks every position the hands have occupied within the time defined by **MovementTrackingWindow**.
-If the total amount of distance moved in that time exceeds **WeirdDanceRequirement** then the GestureManager will register a Weird Dance gesture as completing rather than a Gesture in the Gestures array.
+If the total amount of distance moved in that time exceeds **WeirdDanceRequirement** then the GestureManager will register a “Weird Dance” rather than a Gesture in the Gestures array.

 In the event that the same Gesture has been detected 3 times in a row, rather than setting that Gesture to **LastGesture**, instead, **LastGesture** will be set to “Laughable”.

-Also, any Gesture that is performed while _HeadTracker.Facing is equal to HeadFacing.Back, will result in the alternative event “First Backwards” the first time this occurs, and then “Laughable” every time there after.
+Also, any Gesture that is performed while HeadTracker.Facing is equal to HeadFacing.Back, will result in the gesture “First Backwards” the first time this occurs, and then “Laughable” every time there after.

 ## Gesture